Have you ever wanted to be at the wheel of an important piece of shoreline history?

-Volunteer operators come from all walks of life and work varied schedules, Sandford said.
+Volunteer operators come from all walks of life and work varied schedules.

-"Some contribute dozens of days each year, others just a few, but either way the net contribution to the museum is significant, as can be the benefit to you as you learn new skills and meet new and interesting people," he said.
+"Some contribute dozens of days each year, others just a few, but either way the net contribution to the museum is significant, as can be the benefit to you as you learn new skills and meet new and interesting people," the officials stated.

 To qualify as an operator, you must be at least 18 years old (those who will turn 18 during 2012 are also eligible to take the course) and successfully pass the training course, the written rules test and the practical road examination.

 Training dates are March 1, March 8, March 15 and March 22 — with the final exam on March 29.
 Each day of training runs from 9:30 a.m. to about 5 p.m.

 There is a $50 training fee for members.
 And a $75 fee for non-members.
 Additional fees for uniform purchase and other supplies will be explained at the Open House.